-Candidates are expected to consider and debate the full range of issues that affected the key concept in the question - in this case the extent to which the Glorious Revolution had the most significant impact on government and politics in the period 1660 - 1715.
-They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate and also the relationship between the key characteristics and features associated with the issue in the question.
+Candidates are expected to consider and debate the full range of issues that affected the key concept in the question-in this case the extent to which finance was the main cause the problems facing the Crown in the period from 1660 to 1715.
+They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate, and the relationship between the key characteristics and features associated with the issue in the question.

-Candidates will offer an analysis and evaluation of the extent to which the Glorious Revolution had the most significant impact on government and politics between 1660 and 1715.
-In order to reach a substantiated judgement about this issue, candidates may argue that the Glorious Revolution may have had the most significant impact on politics and government in the period 1660 - 1715.
+Candidates will offer an analysis and evaluation of the extent to which the finance was the main cause of the problems facing the Crown in the period from 1660 to 1715.
+In order to reach a substantiated judgement about this issue, candidates may argue that finance may have been mainly responsible for the problems facing the Crown between 1660 and 1715.
 The response might support this proposition by considering issues such as: